DimensionDev/Maskbook/docs/bounty-development-guide.md

 ## General Content

-Firstly, you can clone the repository and [set up the development environment](setup.md).
-The codebase is easy to understand, although with a huge size.
-It divides into many packages.
-Each package serves a specific purpose, as its name says.
+After cloning the repository and [set up the development environment](setup.md).
+The codebase is constructed as a monorepo with many internal packages.
+Each package serves a specific purpose.
 Let's take a quick tour.

 ### Core Packages